-1. Law of exercise (Also referred to as law of use or law of frequency) States that stimulus-response (S-R) associations are strengthened through repetition or weakened through lack of repetition.
-2. Law of effect States that the consequence or outcome of a situation-response event can strengthen or weaken the connection between situation and response.
+Laws of learning 1.
+Law of exercise (Also: as law of use or law of frequency) The stimulus-response (S-R) associations are strengthened through repetition or weakened through lack of repetition.
+2. Law of effect The consequence or outcome of a situation-response event can strengthen or weaken the connection between situation and response.
 If an event is followed by a positive reinforcing stimulus, the connection will be strengthened and vice versa.
-3. Law of readiness Claims learning is facilitated by learner's readiness (emotional and motivational) to learn.
+3. Law of readiness Learning is facilitated by learner's readiness (emotional and motivational) to learn.
 This potential to learn leads to frustration if not satisfied.